Density Spectra of Topological Groups: Proof of Theorem A

 where each $S_\alpha$ is a simple, connected, compact Lie group with trivial centre, and $\tau = w(G)$.
 It follows that $w(G/Z) = w(G)$ and $d(G/Z) = d(G)$.

-Moreover, since $Z$ is clearly $K$-invariant, the action of $K$ on $G$ descends to a continuous action on $G/Z$.
-Therefore, it suffices to construct a $K$-invariant dense subgroup $H \leq G/Z$ of density $\kappa$, since its preimage $H' := \pi^{-1}(H)$ under the natural projection $\pi: G \to G/Z$ will then be a dense $K$-invariant subgroup of $G$ with $d(H') = \kappa$, by Lemma~\ref{preimage}.
+Moreover, since the centre $Z$ is strictly invariant under any automorphism, it is clearly $K$-invariant.
+Hence, the action of $K$ on $G$ descends to a continuous action on $G/Z$.
+Therefore, it suffices to construct a $K$-invariant dense subgroup $H_0 \leq G/Z$ of density $\kappa$, since its preimage $H := \pi^{-1}(H_0)$ under the canonical projection $\pi: G \to G/Z$ will then be a dense $K$-invariant subgroup of $G$ with $d(H) = \kappa$, by Lemma~\ref{preimage}.